Cray-HPE/docs-csm/install/create_hmn_connections_json.md

 ## Procedure

 > **`NOTE`** Ensure that the environment variables have been properly set by following
-> [set environment variables](pre-installation.md#15-set-reusable-environment-variables) and then coming back
+> [Set reusable environment variables](pre-installation.md#15-set-reusable-environment-variables) and then coming back
 > to this page.

 1. Inspect the `HMN` tab of the SHCD file.